quarkiverse/quarkus-antivirus/README.md

 Now that you configured your POM to use the service, now you need to configure which scanner(s) you want to use in `application.properties`:

 ### ClamAV
-ClamAV is an open source Linux based virus scanning engine.
+[ClamAV](https://www.clamav.net/) is an open source Linux based virus scanning engine.
+If you configure `quarkus.antivirus.clamav.devservice.enabled=true` a DevService will start a ClamAV instance for you on TCP port 3310, so you can test locally during development.
 ```properties
 quarkus.antivirus.clamav.enabled=true
 quarkus.antivirus.clamav.devservice.enabled=true